INTERVIEW-Argentina right to seek global debt restructuring -Stiglitz

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-BUENOS AIRES, Sept 9 Argentina is right to fight the U.S. court ruling that pushed it into default in July, Nobel prize-winning economist Joseph Stiglitz said on Tuesday as the United Nations agreed to move ahead on a multilateral plan for handling bond restructurings.
+BUENOS AIRES, Sept 9 Argentina is right to fight the U.S. court ruling that pushed it into default in July, Nobel prize-winning economist Joseph Stiglitz said on Tuesday as the country asked the United Nations to oversee sovereign debt restructurings.

 Its economy shrinking and currency hitting record lows, Argentina is in a punishing legal feud with hedge funds that rejected the country's 2005 and 2010 debt restructurings.
-The case has implications far beyond the South American country.
+But the case has implications far beyond the South American country.

-Court rulings in favor of the funds could wreck the chances of other countries that need to revamp defaulted bonds unless an international framework is adopted, Stiglitz said in a telephone interview.
+Court rulings in favor of the funds could wreck the chances of other countries that need to revamp defaulted bonds unless an international framework is adopted, Stiglitz said.

-Prompted by Argentina and its ally Bolivia, the U.N.
-General Assembly voted 124 to 11 to negotiate and adopt a multilateral legal framework for sovereign restructurings.

-Buenos Aires says this is needed to keep judges from overstepping their bounds, as it says U.S. District Judge Thomas Griesa did when he ruled in favor of the funds.
-Stiglitz agreed.
+Argentina asked the U.N. on Tuesday to adopt such a framework.
+The government says its proposal would keep judges from overstepping their bounds, as it says U.S. District Judge Thomas Griesa did when he ruled in favor of the funds.

-"The current situation is unsustainable and all Argentina is saying is we need an international convention for sovereign debt restructuring to resolve these issues," he said.
+"The current situation is unsustainable and all Argentina is saying is we need an international convention for sovereign debt restructuring to resolve these issues," Stiglitz said.

 The former World Bank chief economist called the lack of such a framework "a key gap in the international architecture."